ohaijen/panza-page/index.md

 - **Personalize** the model, that is, customize it to the specific individual.
 - **Protect the user’s privacy**, that is, allow the AI to have access to very personal information of a caliber that - unlike corporate data - many people will never agree to share, even if promised that this will be protected by the provider’s cloud.
-- **Have 0 attitude**: generate content allowing the user to make their own copyright and morality decisions, as any individual does, after the requested content is generated.

-Panza is a desktop LLM-based assistant that aims to tackle these three challenges.
-It is the user’s confidant, having secure and comfort-inspiring access to all data in the user’s environment without developing an attitude, i. e. without attempting to control their communication style.
+Panza is a desktop LLM-based assistant that aims to tackle these challenges.
+The fact that all data and model weights stay local allows the user to confidently provide Panza with sensitive information, and this access will allow Panza to mimic the user's expression, removing the 'corporate' or 'sterilized' feel of commercially available models.
 In our vision, Panza will continuously improve based on the data of a specific person, learning the history, the associativity patterns, and the style of the user, and using this data to deliver a great individual support experience.

 Our first version of Panza is Panza Mail.